gravitl/netmaker-docs/getting-started.rst

    :alt: Node Success
    :align: center

 As of v0.18.0 each node has an associated host.
+The host is a structure that encapsulates the node and gives it the information it needs like the name and network.
+The host will have features like creating a proxy, setting the hosted node as a default node, joining the hosted node to new networks without the need for another access key, setting verbosity, and changing listening ports and default interfaces.
+Server relays will also be handled by the host.
 The Hosts can be found in the Hosts tab on the UI.
 You should be taken to a screen like this.

 .. image:: images/netmakerhostpage.png
    :width: 80%